nab-os/vulkan-boids-gpu/README.md

 # Vulkan Boids GPU

 This project is a proof of concept that implements the Boids algorithm with compute shaders using Vulkan.
-On my machine, it can handle around 3000 entities.
+On my machine, it can handle up to 1 Million entities.
 ![Screenshot](/screenshots/10000.png)